 Tallahassee FL 32314-6530

 Participating municipalities and fire districts can check the current list of contacts who work with DOR and submit updates to the addresses in their jurisdiction.
-Notify the DOR Local Government Unit if you need to update the contact list.
-If you are in a participating jurisdiction and no contact is listed, please provide the contact information to the DOR Local Government Unit.
+If a contact is not listed for a jurisdiction, an authorized employee of the jurisdiction should contact the DOR Local Government Unit to establish the initial registration.
+All other registration changes must be made online through the PointMatch system.

 The Florida Department of Management Services, Division of Retirement, Municipal Police Officers' and Firefighters' Retirement Trust Funds Office manages the retirement trust funds and distributes funds to the local taxing jurisdictions.